 A coloured interlayer can create a structural glass wall with a bright hue.
 A printed interlayer can create a logo or image within a structurally glazed façade that is UV stable and safe from interference.

-For something different you can laminate any material you need into a glass unit that can then be used for any layer of a structural glass installation.
+For something different you can laminate any material, you need into a glass unit that can then be used for any layer of structural glass installation.

 Electrical Technical Glass

 Heated glass, privacy glass, electrochromic glass and LED glass are all electrical glass products that can all be easily integrated into a structural glass installation.
 These latest advances in glass specification and technology bring additional levels of performance and versatility to a glass structure.

 Heated glass can be used within a structural glass roof to remove any snow or ice load.
 It can be included in a structural glass wall to provide the heat source for a space.
 It could be incorporated into a glass roof over a pool to stop condensation building up on the inner glass face.

 Similarly privacy glass can create large installations of structural glass that turn transparent at the flick of a switch.
 Electro chromic glass is perfect for structural glass roof designs where solar gain and overheating are large concerns.

 In any case, if you have a specific requirement for your glass installation it is best to speak to an expert.
 Your chosen glazier should have in-depth knowledge about each of these glass options and they should be able to provide you with advice as to how to achieve the appearance you need.

 Even though the fixing details on a structural glass unit are hidden that doesn’t mean that they are any less important a factor in its design.
 In fact, some could argue that they are the most important element of a structural glass project.

 As each installation of structural glass is bespoke there are no ‘typical’ fixing details available for architects to include in their drawings.
 Instead, you need to speak to a specialist glazing designer.